Dean Parrish: 1960s - 1990s

+2020s - 2020s

+Interest in Parrish's mid 1960s recording career began to gain in popularity but Parrish himself remained completely unaware of his popularity on the other side of the Atlantic and the Wigan Casino itself until the early 2000s.

 He had changed his name back to Phil Anastasi and no one had been able to track him, with his former U.S. labels no longer in touch with him.
 However, in 2001, Parrish contacted Winstanley, and he made his first trip to the UK, some thirty years since his last concert performance.
 Parrish found himself performing in front of thousands at a Prestatyn, Wales based Northern soul weekend.
 More trips to Europe followed as well as a growing number of acting roles.

+"Left Right & Centre"

 Parrish met up with Paul Weller's guitarist and Ocean Colour Scene member, Steve Cradock.
 Cradock was a friend of Winstanley's and handed Parrish "Left Right and Centre", a song Weller had composed at the age of fifteen.
 Parrish recorded the song with Lord Large in 2006.
+The song was included on Large's The Lord's First XI that also featured recordings by Glenn Tilbrook, Clem Curtis, Roy Phillips and Linda Lewis.
+Credited to Lord Large Feat.
+Dean Parrish, the record was a minor hit.
+It was at no. 4 on the Music Week Townsend Top Ten list and No. 7 on the Top 10 Indie Singles chart for the week of 19 August.
+It also entered the National UK chart that week, peaking at no. 93.

+Further activities

 Back in New York he recruited some of his old friends (including members of Santana) and came up with a new single, a cover version of Timi Yuro's, "It'll Never Be Over for Me", his first solo single for 41 years.
 His debut album, Determination - The Northern Soul Sound of Dean Parrish, was due to be released in 2008.

 Under the name 'Philip J. Anastasia', he appeared as an emcee in an episode of The Sopranos.

 I'm On My Way – The Dean Parrish Story was broadcast on Saturday 12 January 2008 on BBC Radio 2.
 Billed as 'The Northern soul star sold over one million records, but barely received a penny for his work.
 Pete Mitchell travels to New York to track down Parrish, revealing a remarkable story that takes in The Sopranos and Jimi Hendrix along the way.'

 He died on 8 June 2021, at the age of 78.